fortyslugs/science-project-seed/pages/10-hypothesis.md

 1. Account with plain profile
 2. Account with enhanced profile

+Hypothesis: Account with enhanced profile should receive significantly more followers over time

 ### Experiment #2 - compare growth of followers for two accounts:
 1. Account with active tweeting activity and social engagement
 2. Account with low activities and no social engagement

+Hypothesis: Accounts with active users should receive significantly more followers over time